 If you have never seen a bioluminescent tide, please visit an ocean.
 The tiny Dinoflagellates put on quite a show.
 Bioluminescent Tide: What makes the ocean glow • Earth.com

 Some jellyfish and many of the stingless comb jellies glow as well.
-The Tennessee Aquarium once had a small display of comb jellies, and it may still be there.
+The Tennessee Aquarium once had a small display of comb jellies, which may still be there.
 This link will take you to a fairly technical article about comb jellies.
 Ctenophores - some notes from an expert (washington.edu)

 As spring approaches, you may want to try learning more about moths.
 Here is a video on attracting moths Black lighting for Moths Day 1 [ National Moth Week ] – YouTube